Traveler's Coffee

-Traveler's Coffee is a Russian coffee shop chain based in Novosibirsk in 1997 (or 2000) by American entrepreneur Christopher Michael Tara-Browne.
+Traveler's Coffee is a Russian coffee shop chain based in Novosibirsk, Russia, founded in 1997 (or 2000) by American entrepreneur Christopher Michael Tara-Browne.
 The chain's coffee shops operate in Russia, Kazakhstan, Ukraine, Azerbaijan and Germany.

 History

-The coffee chain was founded in Novosibirsk in 1997 by the executive director of the New York Pizza Christopher Michael Tara-Browne and his wife Svetlana.
+The coffee chain was founded in Novosibirsk in 1997 by the executive director of the New York Pizza, also located in Russia, Christopher Michael Tara-Browne and his wife Svetlana.

 In 2001, the first separate cafe of the chain was opened on Krasny Prospekt 86b near the Gagarinskaya Metro Station.
 In the same year a roasting facility was established in Koltsovo, Novosibirsk Oblast.

 In 2007, another cafe of the company was opened, it occupied the spacious premises of the former Zolotoy Koloss Store (Lenin Street 6).

 Operation

 Traveler’s Coffee works in specialty segment.

 Speciality Coffee

 Traveler's Coffee supplies freshly roasted coffee beans and equipment to hundreds of partners.
 The company's employees visit the plantations from which coffee is supplied.